Valiantic/Purehealth-Diagnostic-Center-/README.md

-# 🔐 Profit Management System with FIDO2 Passwordless Authentication
+# 🔐 Revenue Management System with FIDO2 Passwordless Authentication

 ## 📌 Description
 This project is a **Revenue Management System** that integrates **FIDO2 passwordless authentication**, leveraging **built-in authenticators** such as biometric sensors and **external security keys for passkeys** 🔒.
 Built with **ReactJS, ExpressJS, NodeJS, Sequelize, and MySQL**, the system ensures **secure financial management**, **real-time tracking**, and **role-based access control** for better revenue accuracy.